pvl/blog4/content/blog/YouSim; Explore The Multiverse of Identity.md

 ![[yousim_banner.png]]
 ## TL;DR

 [YouSim](https://yousim.ai) is a fun demo to explore the multiverse of identities, to glimpse a (mere infinite) sliver of the (transfinite) diversity within the latent space.
 Inspired by [WorldSim](https://worldsim.nousresearch.com/), [WebSim](https://websim.ai/), & [Infinite Backrooms](https://dreams-of-an-electric-mind.webflow.io/), YouSim leverages [Claude](https://claude.ai/) to let you locate, modify, & interact with any entity you can imagine.
-It's a game for simulating anyone you like.
+It's a game that can simulating anyone you like.

 Who will you summon?